MJOLNIRPackage/MJOLNIR/docs/index.rst

 |

 As the software is to be used by a broad user group, it is of great importance to support a wide range of python versions.
-Below is the current list of supported vesions.
+Below is the current list of supported versions.

 |travis| |coverall| |python27| |python34| * |python35| |python36| |python37| *